 Allthrough my career I´ve been deligted to participate in many very interesting projects.
-Most of the projects are all of my own doing, some are corporations, some are executing other designers visions and some are maintenance of royal and historic silver.
+Most of the projects are my own visions and commissions in my design, some are corporations, some are executing other designers visions and some are maintenance of royal, national and historic silver.
 I’ve collected a couple of the most interesting pieces and project on this page.
 Enjoy.

 The Karl Gustav Hansen Prize .
 In 2oo6 I was awarded “The Karl Gustav Hansen Prize – Silversmith of the year” at Koldinghus.
 Koldinghus is the international famed Silver museum of Denmark and Karl Gustav Hansen one of the absolute greatest silversmiths in Danish history.
 Therefore it is a great honour that I’m very proud of especially because I am the only one to been awarded both “The Sct.
 Eloy Award” from the Copenhagen Goldsmith Guild of 1429 and The Karl Gustav Hansen Prize.
 The two most prestigious awards in Danish Gold- and Silversmithing community.